mert-othaw/mert-othaw/DT_EN_Introduction_Students.md

 ### Step 1
-Boot up your PC and have your mobile device ready.
+Boot up your PC/notebook and have your mobile device ready.

 ### Step 2
 Download Git or GitHub to your PC and then fully download the files from the provided Git archive in order to be able to fully execute the Design Thinking module.